betterscientificsoftware/bssw.io/CuratedContent/WhatEveryComputerScientistShouldKnowAboutFloatingPointArithmetic.md

 * overflow, underflow and special quantities (i.e. (signed) zero, demormalized numbers, NaNs, (signed) infinity &infin;),
 * floating-point exceptions, flags, and trap handlers,
 * rounding modes, and
-* conversions with integers and decimal (i.e. human-readable text-based) formats
+* conversions with integers and decimal (i.e. human-readable text-based) formats.

 Great attention is given to the issue of catastrophic cancellation (the subtraction of two nearby numbers where the operands are also subject to rounding errors) and related floating-point issues.
 Several examples are given of how different numerical expressions can be reformulated to eliminate a catastrophic cancellation and/or avoid overflow/overflow and thereby increase the robustness and accuracy of the floating-point calculation to a wide range of input data.
-(Reformulating an expression to reduce floating-point errors and exceptions can often increase the complexity of the code and increase the operation count and computational cost so there are often a trade-offs of numerical accuracy, robustness, code maintainability, and runtime speed that must be made when implementing a numerical algorithm using floating-point computations.)
+(Reformulating an expression to reduce floating-point errors and exceptions can often increase the complexity of the code and increase the operation count and computational cost so there are often trade-offs of numerical accuracy, robustness, code maintainability, and runtime speed that must be made when implementing a numerical algorithm using floating-point computations.)

 System and compiler issues are also discussed where violations of basic floating-point foundations can make it very difficult to implement a robust numerical algorithm.
 For example, the author unequivocally states: